-Mr. Row :- Allow me to name WM.
-S. BEAD-LEY, of Clearfield borough, as a candidate for Register and Recorder, subject to nomination by the Convention to be held on the 19th inst.
-Yours, &c.,
+MR. Row :- Allow me to name WM.
+S. BRADby the Convention to be held on the 19th inst.
+Yours, &c., SAM.

-S. B. Row, Esq.-Mr. Hamilton Weld, of Beccaria tp., has been mentioned for the office of Prothonotary, subject to the decision of the County Convention.
-Please announce
+S. B. Row, Esq.-Mr. Hamilton Weld, of Beccaria tp., has been mentioned for the of-

 GLEN HOPE & NEW WASHINGTON TURNPIKE AND PLANK ROAD COMPA-NY .- The stockholders of this Company will meet in Newburg, Chest township, at the house of Ezra Root, on Saturday the 13th of September, at 10 o'clock, A. M., for the purpose of organizing and electing officers for the Company.
-A general attendance is requested by the commissioners ELIAS HURD, President.
+A general at-tendance is requested by the commissioners ELIAS HURD, President.

-JAMES DOWLER, Secretary.
-New Washington, August 13, 1856.
+JAMES DOWLER, Secretary New Washington, August 13, 1856.

-CARD .- The undersigned informs his friends A that he will be at home sgain on Court week to attend to his professional and other business.
-A. M. HILLS.
+A CARD.-The undersigned informs his friends that he will be at home again on Court week to attend to his professional and other business. - A. M. HILLS